 - 1. Call to Order

 - 2. Proof of Notice of Meeting

 - 3. Certification of Quorum

 - 4. Approval of Minutes of the Annual Meeting of Stockholders held on May 6, 2021

 - 5. Annual Report to Stockholders

 - 6. Approval of Audited Financial Statements for the year ended December 31, 2021

-- 7. Ratification of all acts of the Board of Directors, Executive Committee, other Committees, and Management, including the ratification of related party transactions
+- 7. Ratification of all acts of the Board of Directors, Executive Committee, other Committees, and Management, including the ratification of related party transactions and of the proposed amendment to Article III, Section 1 (Regular Meeting of Stockholders) of the By-Laws, as approved by the Board of Directors on February 2, 2022 by virtue of its delegated power to amend the Bank's By-Laws

 - 8. Election of Directors

-- 9. Appointment of External Auditor
+- Appointment of External Auditor

 - 10. Other Matters

 - 11. Adjournment

-Annex A provides an explanation of each agenda item.
+Please refer to Annex A of the Information Statement for the explanation of each agenda item.